 The awarding has become the 11th one since September 2019 when the Institute got the right to independently award academic degrees.
 It is already the tradition to award diplomas in a festive atmosphere.
 In total, 51 dissertations have been defended with the new system of awarding academic degrees.
 Among them, there are 11 doctoral and 40 candidate scientific works.

-In his welcoming address to diploma recipients, representatives of the JINR Qualification Commission noted a number of defences that had recently taken place prepared on the basis of other organisations.
+In his welcoming address to diploma recipients, representatives of the JINR Qualification Commission noted a number of defences that had recently taken place prepared on the basis of other organizations.
 They also noted the increased share of applicants from the JINR Member States which perfectly complements defences of Russian applicants.
 In February of this year, the JINR Dissertation Councils shifted to updated regulations on awarding academic degrees.
 The planned update of regulatory documents has allowed bringing them in accordance with the changes in the legislation of the Russian Federation.
 It has also made it possible to clarify a number of issues based on the 2,5-year experience of the Dissertation Council.
 Up to date, the first defences have taken place according to the updated regulations.

 In August 2022, the system of the JINR Dissertation Councils will shift to the new nomenclature of specialties in which academic degrees will be awarded.
-These changes are due to the fulfillment of requirements of the Higher Attestation Commission (HAC) of the Ministry of Science and Higher Education in connection with the update of the unified for all organisations list and codes of scientific specialties.
+These changes are due to the fulfillment of requirements of the Higher Attestation Commission (HAC) of the Ministry of Science and Higher Education in connection with the update of the unified for all organizations list and codes of scientific specialties.
 In accordance with the action plan, in the period from 24 August to 31 August 2022, the JINR Dissertation Councils will be re-registered with the assignment of new codes to them.
 After the scheduled break, the Dissertation Councils will resume their work from 1 September 2022.
 Currently, the JINR Qualification Commission is implementing a set of measures to prepare for work on the new nomenclature of scientific specialties.